Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 </details>

 ## <span style="color:#008000"> Conditional locality of image densities </span>
 We showed that diffusion models can overcome the **curse of dimensionality** and generalize beyond the training set.
 But how do they achieve this feat?
 What are the **inductive biases** that lead to learning the score?
-To understand this, we need to open the black box of the DNN denoisers to understand how it works.
-In the paper below, we took a step in this direction by studying a somewhat **simplified UNet architecture ...**
+How can they learn a high dimensionality density with finite data?
+In the paper below, we showed that one property of the image densities that's leverged by the network is the locality of the conditional densities ...

 <details markdown="1">
   <summary><strong> <span style="color:#A52A2A"> Click here to see a summary </span> </strong></summary>

-How did we modify the UNet without hurting its performace?
+To understand this, we need to open the black box of the DNN denoisers to understand how it works.
+We took a step in this direction by studying a somewhat **simplified UNet architecture.** How did we modify the UNet without hurting its performace?
 We replaced its encoder path with a multi-scale wavelet transform (Haar filter more specfically).
 It is simply a linear orthogonal transform ($$W$$) which is implemented by only 4 convolutional filters: three of them extract the details,$$\bar{x_j}$$,  (vertical, horizontal, diagonal differences) and one holds on to the low-resolution coarser content (2x2 averaging).
 We apply the same 4 filters on the low-resolution image, and keep repeating it to create mutiple blocks. $$j$$ denotes depth of the scale ($$j=0$$ is the input level, and $$j=J$$ is the deepest scale - the bottom block).
 Using this representation gaurantees that different scales do not overlap, making the model more analyzable. <br>

 <p align="center" markdown="1">
 <img src="https://zahra-kadkhodaie.github.io/images/wavelet_decom.png" alt="Project schematic" width="70%"><br>